Australian Unity Health Recognised Ancillary Provider Terms & Conditions

 All ancillary providers must comply with the registration criteria outlined in the Private Health Insurance (Accreditation) Rules 2011.

-In the interests of protecting the safety of Australian Unity’s members and attracting high quality service providers, Australian Unity also requires that all ancillary providers meet the requirements set out in Australian Unity’s ‘Recognised Provider Requirements’ for either Natural Therapy or Allied Health providers, as appropriate.
-These requirements include, but are not limited to, the following:
+In the interests of protecting the safety of Australian Unity’s members and attracting high quality service providers, Australian Unity also requires that all ancillary providers meet the following requirements:

 1.1 Appropriate full membership with an Australian Unity recognised association or registration with the appropriate AHPRA board/association.